 - A résumé or CV.

 Finalists will be asked to send copies of their books.
-(Applicants must have at least one book published by a trade press.)
-Candidates are selected by a committee comprised of staff and community members at BMI.
+(Applicants must have at least one book published by a trade or literary press.)
+Candidates are selected by a committee of staff and community members at BMI.

 City of Asylum Fellowship